cybersmith22/portfolio/HAProxy/README.md

 # HAProxy

-HAProxy is a load balancer for TCP and HTTP services the spreads requests across multiple servers.
+HAProxy is a load balancer for TCP and HTTP services that spreads requests across multiple servers.

 ## Configuring Web Servers and HAProxy

-1. In `/etc/hosts` add the the private IP then the desired hostname, `10.0.1.10 srv1` and `10.0.1.20 srv2`
+1. In `/etc/hosts` add the the private IP, then the desired hostname: `10.0.1.10 srv1` and `10.0.1.20 srv2`
 2. Download PEM for AWS on each system, `chmod 600` to change the permission for the key, use that to ssh into the systems using the private IPs
     - `ssh -i ceg3120-aws-vm.pem ubuntu@10.0.1.10` to ssh into serv1
 	- `ssh -i ceg3120-aws-vm.pem ubuntu@10.0.1.20` to ssh into serv2